 Assumption #6: Intellectual excitement is in developed markets.
 It is hard to find talented managers who want to work at the bottom of the pyramid.

-Social Ventures Foundation utilizes micro-franchising to aid the development, promotion, and funding of the world's most outstanding social ventures that sustainably lift the livelihoods of the poor.
-Therefore, by promoting sustainable business models Social Venture Foundation creates both employment and self-employment opportunities.
-These social franchises not only provide jobs, but they also provide innovative solutions to the socio-economic strains faced by those at the bottom of the pyramid.
+The Social Ventures Foundation utilizes micro-franchising to aid the development, promotion, and funding of the world's most outstanding social ventures that sustainably lift the livelihoods of the poor.
+By promoting sustainable business models, the Social Ventures Foundation creates both employment and self-employment opportunities.
+In sum, these social franchises not only provide jobs, but they also provide innovative solutions to the socio-economic strains faced by those at the Bottom of the Pyramid.